exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 However, unique examples were selected.
 This resulted in 6K examples.
 Examples such as yes/no and list questions were also excluded.
 Exploratory data analysis (EDA) was carried out to understand the distribution of the length of sequences in questions, documents, and answers.
-Same answers appear at multiple places in different sequences with a diverse scenario.
+The same answers appear at multiple places in different sequences are also analyzed.

 Detail analysis for EDA can be found in a
 [juypter notebook](https://github.com/exchhattu/MedQA/blob/master/notebook/EDA.ipynb).